Case Study Updated Mar 2026 6 min read

 How We Automated a 500-Guest MICE Event End-to-End

-A deep dive into how we built a 14-workflow automation system for a MICE event company - from guest invitations to QR check-ins to post-event wrap-up.
+How we built a complete automation system for a MICE event company - from guest invitations to QR check-ins to post-event wrap-up.

 Share